Use of restraints on pregnant women: Opposing viewpoints

 There are three primary justifications used to support the use of restraint on pregnant women.
 First, restraints prevent inmates from bringing harm to themselves and others; second, restraints prevent the escape or attempt to escape of pregnant women; and third, restraints are meant to maintain security in general.
-Moreover, these justifications are identical to those used to support the use of restraints on male and female inmates in general population across various state and federal facilities.
-Correctional department officials also cite their responsibility or burden to balance the health and safety of the inmate with that of the public in further support of the use of restraints on pregnant women.
+These justifications are identical to those used to support the use of restraints on male and female inmates in general population across various state and federal facilities.
+Moreover, correctional department officials also cite their responsibility or burden to balance the health and safety of the inmate with that of the public in further support of the use of restraints on pregnant women.

-Opponents of the practice offer several counterarguments to the justifications presented above.
+Those who oppose of the practice offer several counterarguments to these justifications.
 They argue foremost the use of restraints on pregnant women raises important human rights concerns and increases the health risks to the woman and her child.
-Many in the international community are quick to point out pregnant women are lower security threats to themselves and others than men.
-In particular, the International Human Rights Clinic, CLAIM, and the American Civil Liberties Union (ACLU) filed a joint report stating, "Women who are pregnant, in labor, or in postpartum recovery are especially low flight and safety risks."
+Conversely, many in the international community are quick to point out pregnant women are lower security threats to themselves and others than men.
+In particular, the International Human Rights Clinic, CLAIM, and the American Civil Liberties Union (ACLU) filed a joint report stating that "[w]omen who are pregnant, in labor, or in postpartum recovery are especially low flight and safety risks."
 In support of this point of view, Geraldine Doetzer in "Hard Labor" states that pregnant women who are in active labor "are physically much less able to mount an attack or escape attempt."